UiL-OTS-labs/jspsych-uil-template-docs/README.md

 Note the _quotes_!

 # 5. Sharing your experiment
-Running your experiment _locally_ will usually _also_ still work after editing that value the `globals.js` file, but of course, the data is not saved like on the server, you will just get a bunch of output in your browser window, like while developing locally.
-Please do make sure to keep track of your edits, once you are sure everything works, you can invite your participants!
+Running your experiment _locally_ on your own PC will usually _also_ still work after editing that value the `globals.js` file, but of course, the data is not saved like on the server, you will just get a bunch of output in your browser window.
+Please do make sure to keep track of your edits.
+Once you are sure everything works, you can invite your participants!

 # General best practices for jsPsych experiments